 And maybe you’ll make it halfway through, get lost, go in circles, and eventually just die in the maze.

-Problem is, I can tell you how long it’s taken me to get across comparable mazes, but I have no way of knowing how long it will take me to escape from this maze, and just having another engineer in the maze to pair with me and see things I’m maybe not seeing is no guarantee at all that either of us will get us.
-Statistically, we’ll probably make it out, but the estimate I give you is just a guess.
+Problem is, I can tell you how long it’s taken me to get across comparable mazes, but I have no way of knowing how long it will take me to escape from this maze, and just having another engineer in the maze to pair with me and see things I’m maybe not seeing is no guarantee at all that either of us will get out of there.
+Statistically, we’ll probably make it out and survive, but the estimate I give you is just a guess.

 Unfortunately, it’s a guess that’s going to make a lot of people unhappy, no matter what.
 Because even if I make it out of the maze fast this time, then they’ll expect that I’ll zoom through the next maze.